What are your 7 big questions? Have you made a list? I have…here they are? Do you resonate? Would you add something?

 4. How does being influenced by others hamper your personal journey and how can you protect your Self from this influence?

-5. Do you know yourself as a child of God, the Bestower of Happiness, the Remover of Sorrow, the Ocean of Love, and the Friend?
+5. Do you know God as the Bestower of Happiness, the Remover of Sorrow, the Ocean of Love, and the Friend?
+Do you know yourself as the beloved child of the Supreme Divine Parent?

 6. Or has your life become such a hustle and bustle that there is no time left for you to develop this relationship?